mth/yeti/doc/reference.rst

 |                   | code *####*.                                           |
 +-------------------+--------------------------------------------------------+

-Strings are considered a composite literal, because the embedded expression escape allows embedding arbitrary expressions_ in the string.
+Strings are composite literals, because it is possible to embed arbitrary expressions_ in the string using \\(...).
 The value of the whole string literal is the result of concatenation of literal and embedded expression value parts as strings.

 Strings can be triple-quoted (in the start and end), the meaning is exactly same as with strings between single ``"`` symbols.
 Triple-quoted strings